A Virtual Peek Into My Classroom Library

 A library is an essential part of any elementary classroom.
 To run an effective Reading Workshop, it is necessary to stock your classroom library with books of a variety of genres, topics, and levels.
 Teachers who use the workshop method know that readers need lots of books in a single year, as they are given time to read self-selected texts independently on a daily basis.
 For this reason, it's important to organize your classroom library in a way that allows students to easily find "just right" books that they are interested in reading.

 Read on to watch a video about how I organize my classroom library and how I use it as a tool to help my students evaluate their own reading progress throughout the year.
-You will also find ideas for collecting more books for your own classroom library, links to download book labels, and additional photos of the library.
+You will also find ideas for collecting more books for your own classroom library and additional photos of my library.

 Take a Virtual Tour of My Classroom Library!

 All baskets have a unique label that tells a reader what type of books they can find inside.
 The basket labels vary based on the section of the library in which the basket is located.

 I do not level my books just so that I can assign students a color code (level) and then make them read only at that level.
 I make certain that my students are involved in the process in every way.
 They read books from the classroom library and try to determine what levels seem "just right" for them.
 I meet with each student individually to decide upon a comfortable "just right" level (JR level) so that students can start choosing appropriate books that they can read independently.
 (Watch my library video above for more information about how this process works.)
 Once a student's JR level is determined, he or she can refer to the basket labels as a guide for finding books that are "just right" for them.
 As the school year progresses, students are constantly reevaluating what levels feel "just right" for them and reading trial books at a higher level before deciding to regularly read books at that level independently.

 The color codes in my library correspond to Fountas and Pinnell's guided reading levels.